ProfSynapse/claudesidian-mcp/cline_docs/activeContext.md

 The current development focus for Claudesidian MCP is on refactoring and architectural improvements to enhance maintainability, testability, and extensibility.
 The plugin has undergone significant architectural changes to implement the Single Responsibility Principle (SRP) and Dependency Injection (DI) patterns.

-### Recent Code Review
+### Recent Code Improvements

-I've completed a comprehensive code review of the codebase and made several improvements:
+I've completed a comprehensive code review and cleanup of the codebase and made several improvements:

 1. **Code Cleanup**
    - Removed unused imports across multiple files
-   - Eliminated redundant code
+   - Eliminated redundant code and unnecessary functionality (e.g., noteAccessTracker)
    - Improved code organization and structure
    - Enhanced documentation with JSDoc comments
    - Removed legacy VaultManager class in favor of VaultManagerFacade